Ahmed-Mehran/IMDB_clone/README.md

 This is added part of new branch which is named as new_branch

 This is added part of new branch which is named as new_branch VERSION 1

+This is added part of main which is MAIN 1